 In a prospective study of 9,494 male Israeli government employees who were nondiabetic and 40 years of age or older at baseline, found no association between calories from sugars or intake of total carbohydrates and incidence of diabetes mellitus over a 5-year follow-up.

-In a cross-sectional study of 3,454 employed people in England, observed that the intake of carbohydrates, fats, and protein tended to be inversely correlated with the concentration of blood sugar and indices of glucose tolerance.
+A cross-sectional study of 3,454 employed people in England observed that the intake of carbohydrates, fats, and protein tended to be inversely correlated with the concentration of blood sugar and indices of glucose tolerance.

 They inferred that the correlations probably were confounded by caloric expenditure, according to a research published by the NCBI.

 The glycemic index of a food is a measure of the speed at which glucose is released into the bloodstream after it’s digested.

 A whole grain, like brown rice or quinoa, will result in a slower release of glucose and a more muted insulin response.

 On the other hand, a food that’s high in refined carbohydrates, like white bread or soda, will lead to a more rapid release of glucose into the blood and this is likely to cause a reactive spike in insulin.